schryer/python_course_material/day_2_shell/README.md

 ## Changing Directories

 Now, let's move to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `boot-camps` directory.
+Let's move into the `python_course_material` directory.
 Enter the following command:

-    cd boot-camps
+    cd python_course_material

 Use the `ls` command to see what is inside this directory.
-This directory contains all of the material for this boot camp.
+This directory contains all of the material for this course.
 Now move to the directory containing the data for the shell tutorial:

-    cd shell
+    cd day_2_shell

 Now use the `ls` command to see what is inside this directory.
 You will see that there is an entry which is green.
 This means that this